skeoop/skeoop.github.io/README.md

 ### Cloning the Course Repository

 All the course material is stored in a Git repository on Bitbucket.
-You can make a personal copy by cloning it onto your computer.  **Please read below** for the correct way to clone.
+You can make a personal copy by cloning it to your computer.  **Please read below** for the correct way to clone.

 The source repository and wiki have been updated many times, with a lot of revisions and deletions.
 Cloning the entire history will waste time (for download) and disk space.
 Just clone the current version by using the ``git clone --depth 1`` as follows: